Young Forester's Area

 The Dipping Pond

 This is our Dipping Pond which is relatively new and needs time to establish.
-Take care and don't push people as we don't want any accidents.
+Take care around it as noone wants any accidents.
 There is a throw line on the staging if anyone goes for an unscheduled swim.
-When you have idenitified wildlife in the pond we will list them here.
-Look for Dragonflies around here.
+When you have idenitified wildlife in the pond we will list them here; keep an eye out for beautiful dragonflies around here.
 The older pond at the forest crossroads has a well established range of insects but no access platform yet.
 What to look for in ponds

 Aigas Field Centre Naturedays

-We are lucky to be working with the Aigas Field Centre and their Rangers and one facility they provide for younger naturalists is their Naturedays .
+We are lucky to be working with the Aigas Field Centre and their Rangers.
+Their programme providing for younger naturalists is called Naturedays.
 Click on the link to explore the options.

 Help Aigas Community Forest